adalal80/Gravity/_posts/2016-10-12-IowaLiquorSales.md

 #### Iowa Liquor Market Research for New Store Locations

+Scenario involves being a data scientist contracted by a firm that is rapidly expanding.
+Looking for new data scientist is vital for the expansion.
+Management thinks the best way to gauge salary amounts is to take a look at what industry factors influence the pay scale for data scientist.

+The following steps are taken in this analysis:

+1. Scraping Indeed, Glassdoor, and Cost of Living index
+2. Combining into separate Data Frames
+3. Cleaning/Tidying Data
+4. Plotting/Normalizing
+5. Regressions

+The cities scraped for this project were: Atlanta, Austin, Boston, Dallas, Detroit, Houston, Kansas City, Los Angeles, Minneapolis, Nashville, San Francisco, San Jose, and Washington DC.

+The process was to perform a regression on glassdoor salaries, and then use the model to predict the data from Indeed.
+Findings from the regression found that incorporating Cost of Living Index with the median Salary found on glassdoor, with binning the titles into Entry-level, Mid-level, and Senior Level bins, and creating dummy variables for each city gave an AUC score of 0.86 (with 1 being perfect) and F1 score of 0.77.
+The AUC score is a metric that analyzes the relationship between false positives and True positives while running a classification regression.
+The F1 score looks at the accuracy of the model.

+What does this mean?
+Well, normalizing for cost of living, the salary is dependent on experience level and location.
+As the demand for data scientist is increasing, to attract the brightest minds, a company might be more inclined to overpay if the company is located outside of Bay Area, New York, and Boston (all had negative coefficients).

+### Scraping Indeed, Glassdoor, and Cost of Living Index

 Scenario involves a client, who is a liquor store owner in Iowa, that is looking to expand to new locations in Iowa.
 The data is available from the state of Iowa website.
 The 10% random sample of the data is availabe from [here.](https://drive.google.com/file/d/0Bx2SHQGVqWaseDB4QU9ZSVFDY2M/view?usp=sharing).
 This study is part of a group project, involving myself, and two others, [Amer Shalan](https://ashalan.github.io/ashalan.github.io/2016/10/12/IOWA_liquor/) and [Thomas Voreyer.](https://tvoreyer.github.io/projects/2016/10/12/Project_Three.html)

 The following steps are taken in this analysis: